-The Children’s Room encourages parents and caretakers to visit the library often to take full advantage of all of our services and programs.
+We encourage parents and caregivers to visit the library often to take full advantage of all of our services and programs.
 The staff is always available to recommend good books.
 Please feel free to take the time to sit with your child and read, play with puzzles, do homework, find books for projects, and enjoy your child’s interactions with books.
-Also available are music CDs, books with read-along story CDs, and audiobooks on CD.
+Also available are music CDs, books with read-along story CDs, and audiobooks.

 Resources on the Internet for Parents